 2013 estimate for 2014 – 316,000

-The 2013 Larimer County Community Report summarizes how you benefit, directly and indirectly, from the services Larimer County provides as well as how Larimer County gets the most out of available revenues through innovation and efficiencies.
+The 2015 Larimer County Community Report summarizes how you benefit, directly and indirectly, from the services Larimer County provides as well as how Larimer County measures the performance of some of those services.

 On Nov.
 1, 2011, Larimer County celebrated its 150th anniversary.
 Larimer County was named by the Colorado Territorial Legislature in 1861 as one of the original 17 counties in Colorado.
 View the anniversary publication featuring the county's history with stories and historical photos.